R-Durg4/ALIGN/README.md

 ---

+##🎯 Use Case
-🎯 Use Case: Powerlifting Meets AI
+Powerlifting Meets AI
 ALIGN is tailored for powerlifters performing complex, heavy lifts like:

 🏋️ Squats